exesaLigno/Drab_bot/README.md

 * To answer question, moderator must **reply to forwarded question**.
 Answer will be forwarded to enrolee and added to database.
 * If question inappropriate, moderator can reply with text **"/ignore"** and question will be ignored.
-* Also moderator can get .txt file with database with command **"/getdb"** and send new database file with command **"/setdb"** with attached .txt file with questions.

 ## Setting up